aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/csv-to-xls/_index.md

 ---
 title: PHP CSV to XLS - CSV to XLS Converter
 description: Aspose Excel.
-Convert CSV to XLS quickly and easily with Aspose.Cells.
-PHP CSV to XLS.
-PHP Save CSV to XLS.
-Save CSV as XLS using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert CSV to XLS format, enabling seamless saving of CSV data into XLS format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert CSV to XLS in PHP., Save CSV to XLS using PHP., PHP CSV to XLS saveformat., CSV to XLS Converter., PHP Save CSV as XLS]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart CSV files to XLS Converter for PHP., Convert CSV to XLS in PHP., CSV files to XLS Conversion in PHP., Leverage intelligent data processing to automatically parse and save CSV into XLS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}